Best Lenses for Portrait Photography

 It’s hard to beat an 85mm lens when it comes to portrait photography, and the Nikon 85mm f/1.4G is one of the best portrait lenses ever made.

-Although longer lenses can produce an even more flattering effect on a subject, they tend to introduce an element of disconnect between the subject and the viewer.
+Although a long lens can produce an even more flattering effect on a subject, they tend to introduce an element of disconnect between the subject and the viewer.
 With an 85mm, you get adequate reach, a flattering compressed-look to your subject, whilst still retaining some of the personal feel of a wider lens.

 An 85mm lens also tends to allow you enough room to ‘back up’ in most indoor situations (depending on room size of course), so it can still be useful for event and wedding photography when space is an issue.